Understanding measles

 Getting immunized should be an important part of your travel plans.

 To receive vaccines related to travel, contact a travel health clinic.
 It is recommended that you phone ahead to ensure that they have vaccine in stock.
-Another important consideration is that most travel vaccines may not covered by B.C.’s medical services plan which the clinic should be able to verify.
+Another important consideration is that most travel vaccines may not be covered by B.C.’s medical services plan which the clinic should be able to verify.

 For information on vaccines related to travelling outside of Canada, please visit: